asyncapi/website/pages/blog/event-driven-api-documentation-made-simple-clientside-rendering.md

 </asyncapi-component>
 ```

-2️⃣ If you need support for old browsers then you need to add this script as well
+2️⃣ If you need support for old browsers then you need to add this script as well:
 ```html
 <script src="https://unpkg.com/@webcomponents/webcomponentsjs@2.5.0/webcomponents-bundle.js"></script>
 ```